-Morad Tahbaz

-Iranian-American-British Environmentalist
+Morad Tahbaz Iranian-American-British Environmentalist

-Morad Tahbaz is an environmentalist and a citizen of the United States, United Kingdom, and Iran.
+Morad Tahbaz (born October 1, 1955) is an environmentalist and a citizen of the United States, United Kingdom, and Iran.
 The Tahbaz family was reportedly wealthy, and his father once owned the preeminent newspaper Kayhan before the 1979 Islamic Revolution.